The future of professional photography begins now.

 This unique medium of truth-telling and visual expression is more relevant than ever, as the world’s best photographers continue to burnish their images into our culture and onto our consciousness.

-We believe that 2021 will go down as another watershed year for photography.
+We believe that we are approaching another watershed for photography.
 For the past two decades, even as digital technology has opened the medium to billions, as both producers and consumers, it has steadily been undermining the ethics and economics of the professional craft.
 The big tech companies have brought amazing innovation, but are sapping much of the value of the work from the authors who make the images that matter.
 In short, for too long now, the amateurs have been driving the destiny of the medium.

 We believe that the blockchain can change the paradigm for the professional industry.
 This transparent and secure digital ledger provides a viable way to trace images across the internet, and reestablish scarcity on the marketplace.
-The emergence of NFT sales in 2021 has shown how the economic value of visual work can exist in digital form by reestablishing scarcity on the market and control with authors.
-Just as importantly, we now see the path through the same framework for a much broader and deeper economy that extends beyond the collector market.
-Yes, change is coming, and along with the world’s best photographers and those who believe in the power of visual storytelling, we hope you will join us around these 11 basic principles:
+Yes, change is coming, and along with the world’s best photographers and those who believe in the power of visual storytelling, we hope you will join us around these 8 basic principles:

 Look at the source.
 We believe that photography is a profession that is vital to society: for its unique ability to capture reality, document the world and give individual expression to the human condition.
-As the world is digitized, technologies that advance the craft should be embraced — yet that must include a fundamental reengineering of industry practices that puts the author back at the center of the entire process.
+As the world is digitized, technologies that advance the craft should be embraced — yet clear limits must be fixed to preserve journalistic integrity, notably around the risk that Artificial Intelligence undermines basic trust in visual documentation.

 We believe that the best images want to be seen, but don’t want to be free.
 While the internet has resolved the first half of that equation, the challenge now is to find a way to value ownership without limiting openness.